 We do not offer a pick-up service, except for review copies and books from publishers.
-As an all-volunteer organization with many volunteers that rely on public transit, we do not have the capacity to pick up donations from most donors.
+As a small nonprofit with limited staff and volunteer time, we do not have the capacity to pick up donations from most donors.
 You can send books through the mail, but we strongly encourage you to review our donation guidelines before doing so.

 Yes, but we recommend that you check our list of other “Books to Prisoners” programs as there might be a similar organization closer to you.
 Shipping books can be expensive.
 Donating to another organization may be more effective.

 You are also welcome to ship books to us (at your expense), but we strongly encourage you to review our donation guidelines first.